- Cheapest non-owner car insurance companies in Louisiana

 Average cost of non-owner car insurance in Louisiana

-The average cost of non-owner car insurance in Louisiana is $330, but your rate may differ depending on your driving record, age and the coverage you choose.
+Non-owner car insurance in Louisiana costs $330 on average.
+However, your actual rate may vary depending on factors like your driving history, age and the level of coverage you choose.

 Non-owner car insurance in Louisiana by age and gender

-Below are the average Louisiana rates for non-owner car insurance based on age and gender.
+Below are the average non-owner car insurance rates in Louisiana by age and gender.

 | Age group | Female | Male |